microsoft/azure-pipelines-task-lib/node/docs/nodeEnvironment.md

 # Node Handler Versioning

-As of agent version 2.175.0, Azure Pipelines supports running tasks in a Node 14 environment in addition to the previously supported Node 6 and Node 10 environments.
+As of agent version 2.144.0, Azure Pipelines supports running tasks in a Node 10 environment in addition to the previously supported Node 6 environment.

-To leverage this capability, simply add `Node14` as an execution target:
+To leverage this capability, simply add `Node10` as an execution target:

 ```
 "execution": {
-        "Node14": {
+    "Node10": {
         "target": "path/to/entry"
     }
 },
 ```

-Existing `Node` and `Node10` execution targets will still resolve to a Node 6 and Node 10 environment respectively for now to maintain back-compat.
+Existing `Node` execution targets will still resolve to a Node 6 environment for now to maintain back-compat.

 ### Testing your task